Ère des attentats: December 1893-February 1894: Lois scélérates and repression

 The trial of Vaillant was rushed through by French justice system, which denied him any recourse and accelerated proceedings to secure a death sentence.
 His lawyer received the letter informing him of his duty to defend Vaillant just one week before the trial, prompting him to withdraw.
 Fernand Labori, former lawyer of Clément Duval, founder of illegalism, and future defender of Émile Zola in the Dreyfus affair, took over the case.

 Though Vaillant maintained he had never intended to kill and only sought to wound, he became the first person condemned to death in 19th century France without having himself killed.
 The plight of his impoverished family—particularly his daughter, Sidonie Vaillant—moved many Parisians, who petitioned for clemency.
 Georges Clemenceau and a group of socialist deputies intervened, appealing to president Sadi Carnot for a pardon, but to no avail.

-As Interior Minister David Raynal declared that "terror now lies in the anarchists’ camp," a socialist militant named Jules-Louis Breton penned a prophetic statement about Carnot—one that would later earn him a two-year prison sentence:
+As Interior Minister David Raynal declared that "terror now lies in the anarchists' camp," a socialist militant named Jules-Louis Breton penned a prophetic statement about Carnot—one that would later earn him a two-year prison sentence:

+Our vile society places one man’s life in another’s hands.
+It allows Carnot to choose between being a murderer or a man.
+Which role will he prefer?
+We do not know.
+But if he coldly opts for death, not a single soul in France will pity him should the day come when his wooden frame is shattered by a bomb.